TGBA.IO

 FAQ

-How do I politely tell a coworker they are talking too much?
+How can I politely tell a coworker to stop talking so much?

 Get your own 30‑second analysis